hugoduncan/swell/README.md

 ## Status

 Not released, no jar pushed yet.
-Requires slingshot from `issue-3-implement-throw-hook` branch of my slignshot clone.
+Requires slingshot from `issue-3-implement-throw-hook` branch of my slingshot clone.

 ## License